-Attend this Understanding Statistical Analysis course, delivered by experienced statistician Alex Bottle, to gain the necessary skills to utilise data to make better and quicker decisions.
-Leave the day able to confidently analyse data reports and develop effective forecasting strategies.
-Take away the skills to prioritise based on risk or need and demonstrate value for money.
+By attending this Understanding Statistical Analysis course, delivered by statistician Alex Bottle, gain the skills to mitigate risk when making decisions, confidently analyse data reports and develop effective forecasting strategies.

-Using laptops, you will work through a mixture of practical examples to develop your knowledge of tools and techniques for statistical analysis.
-This highly interactive course is designed for professionals with a limited understanding of statistics to get to grips with statistical analysis and have the confidence to make more effective decisions based on statistical reports and datasets.
+This course gives professionals with a limited understanding of statistics the confidence to make more effective decisions based on statistical reports produced by analysts and researchers.

 09:15 - 09:45